 Consider looking at EPSS to determine patients with objectively decreased EF

 Use ultrasound to evaluate tox patients to add to our knowledge.
 Scan, record, share, help out your colleagues

 Stay tuned as we share some animal data on CCB and ultrasound.

 Signup for New Episodes!

-Tagsacetylfentanyl alcohol Amphetamine Anticholinergic Arsenic articles Bathsalts dabigatran Delerium Delirium education Erowid Halloween hyperalgesia international Juice ketamine Las Vegas Lead libya lipidrescue marijuana metamizole methanol morphine NACCT naloxone opiates organophosphates pain pediatric performance pesticides photos prohibition psychoactive reference research ricin sports Supplement terrorism testing Tetrodo Toxin ToxPearl
+acetylfentanyl alcohol alcohol withdrawal Amphetamine Anticholinergic Arsenic articles Bathsalts dabigatran Delerium Delirium education Erowid FemToxx Halloween history hyperalgesia international Juice ketamine Las Vegas Lead lipidrescue marijuana metamizole methanol morphine NACCT naloxone opiates organophosphates pain pediatric performance pesticides photos psychoactive reference research sports Supplement terrorism testing Tetrodo Toxin ToxPearl